ClementTsang/opal/Why.md

 wanted to use it for some project - and a simple, read-only web application that I would prefer to not have to manage or pay for upkeep sounds like a perfect use case for this concept.

-## Why Rust?
-Why not just use JS or some derivative like a sane human being?
+## Why Rust for a frontend?
+Why not just use JS or some derivative?

 A few reasons I decided on Rust for this project: